edunad/free-internet-break-filters/README.md

  ! [remote rejected] patch-1 -> patch-1 (push declined due to article 13 filters)
  ```

-## Concept
+## The Concept
-The concept it self would be to **obfuscate** the code being ```pushed``` using a unique key to each repository and then **de-obfuscate** on ```pull``` to make it readable again .
-Can be done by shifting each letters based on the key.
+The concept it self would be to **obfuscate** the code being ```pushed``` using a unique key to each repository and then **de-obfuscate** on ```pull``` to make it readable again.
+This can be done by shifting each letter based on the **repository key**.

-Each repository would generate a unique key, including old and new ones.
+Each repository would generate a unique key.

+### QA
-> "Will this break the hosting website?
-For example github"
+> "Would this break the hosting website?
+For example github?"
 - Github could then read the **repository key** and use it to display the corrected text (check the 4th line, for alternatives)

-> "What about our local code?
+> "What about the local code?
 Or automated builds?"
 - The local code would never be affected, since it's **de-obfuscated** when pulled.
 Automated build services would use the **repository key**

-> "What if i clone the repository?
-Will i be able to contribute?"
+> "What if, i clone the repository?
+Would i be able to contribute?"
-- When you **clone/checkout/fork** the repository, you will also **clone the repository key**, allowing you to **de-obfuscate** the code and make your changes.
+- When you **clone/checkout/fork** the repository, you would also **clone the repository's key**, allowing you to **de-obfuscate** the code and make your changes.

-> "What if the hosting websites are forced by law to **de-obfuscate** the code and then filter it?"
+> "What if, the hosting websites are forced by law to **de-obfuscate** the code and then filter it?"
 - If that happens, then the repository key would need to be hosted somewere else.
-This would then break github's website, but you could still use **git** or a **program** to manage pull requests on your machine.
+This would then break the hosting website, and you would be required to use a **program** to manage pull requests using your machine.

-# Example
+# Concept example
 Code before being pushed :
 ```
 function helloWorld() { console.log('helloworld'); }